codio/knowledge/source/instructors/authoring/guides/settings/global.rst

 HTML header and footer
 **********************

-This is used for pages which are designated in the :ref:`page settings <html_content>` as an HTML page.
+This is used for pages which are designated in the :ref:`page settings <html-content>` as an HTML page.
 The header/footer will be placed before/after the HTML page content.

 Theme
 *****